r34x/Automatic-Golem/README.md

   - install Netdata, a free, open source system monitoring tool.
 More info at https://www.netdata.cloud/
   - launch Firefox and open the Netdata dashboard, if installed
   - continuously monitor the status of the provider node Installation is a snap.
+  - download the GolemDeploy.sh script and golemsp.service files
+  -  copy to your Linux node
+  -  place golemsp.service in /etc/systemd/system
+  -  edit golemsp.service to include the local username of the user that logs into the machine
-Just download the GolemDeploy.sh script, copy it to your Linux node and run it by opening a terminal and typing "./GolemProvider.sh".
+  -  run GolemDeploy.sh by opening a terminal navigating to the script and typing "./GolemProvider.sh".
 The script will handle the rest and walk you through each step.